jakobzhao/geog571/labs/lab01/readme.md

 > **Note:** As you might already aware of, the first two steps are as same as those in the approache 2 (3.3.2).
 The difference is, approach 2 works on a terminal/command prompt environment (a command-lline user interface), while approach 3 works in Atom (a graphic user interface).
 >
 > Using either of the three approaches (3.3.1 to 3.3.3), you can upload your resume or any other files to GitHub.
 Then, log on to this repository on GitHub to see whether the uploaded content is applied.
+However, the third one - `Atom based commit and push`.** (3.3.3) is recommended.

 Now you have already known how to commit a change.
 In practice, you will use this operation very frequently.
 Other than committing changes, you may also need to synchronize, both fetch and push, the latest version of your GitHub repository.